Michael Griffin AM

 Grant Easterby has worked in Registered Clubs for the past 30yrs with 23 of those years at Executive Management level.
 Born in Goulburn, he began his club career as a barman at Goulburn Workers Club, before moving to Central Coast Masonic Club as a trainee manager, followed by Toukley RSL Club as a Gaming Manager and later a stint at Tamworth Workmans’ Club as Assistant General Manager.

-Grant is currently the Chief Executive Officer of Dee Why RSL, a position he has held for the past 18 yrs.
+Grant is currently the Chief Executive Officer of Dee Why RSL Club, a position he has held for the past 18 years.
+Grant has also been a Director of the RSL & Services Association since 2010.

 Team Leader – Service Delivery / Social Worker